DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 ===============================================

 - If using the Arduino IDE, select ATMega2560 board from the "tools, boards" menu.
-- Select the correct COM port that sees your Mega and set baud rate to 115200)
+- Select the correct COM port that sees your Mega and set baud rate to 115200
+- Click the upload button (the arrow pointing to the right near the checkmark in the upper left of the program window)

 7. Operate Your Command Station
 ================================